wrappid/.github/profile/README.md

 ## Getting Started

-This getting started section will help you setup a basic `Wrappid` project.
+This getting started section will help you setup a basic `Wrappid` project environment.
 The easiest way is to use the `Wrappid Toolkit`.
 Follow the below steps to get going.

 1. Verify Pre-requisites
-2. Setup `Wrappid Toolkit`
+2. Install `Wrappid Toolkit`
-3. Setup `Wrappid` Project
+3. Setup `Wrappid` Project(s)

-### Verify Pre-requisites
+### 1. Verify Pre-requisites

 First you need to verify that your system fulfills the pre-requisites.
 Listed below are the things required to be available in your system.